jimklimov/kiwi/doc/source/working_with_kiwi/xml_description.rst

 by the KIWI developers and is not relevant for the end user, thus `type` should be always set to `system`.

-`description` allows the following optional sub-elements to be present:
+`description` allows the following optional children:

 - `author`: The name of the author of this image.